cgarciae/treex/README.md

     #                                     ^                ^
     #                                node status       field kind
 ```
-where `node=False` would mean that the field is static.
+Here if `node=False` it would mean that the field is static, else is a node.
 The previous can be written more compactly as:

 ```python
 class MyModule(tx.Module):